skn3/forme/README.md

 The project is still in development but feel free to have a play!

+## Breaking changes in version 2.8.1
+- Changed `FormeInput` class to have page argument in constructor.
+Can be ignored unless you are extendeding the FormeInput class via `FormeDriver`.
+- Changed the `.compose()` handler pattern as introduced in 2.8.0 (yes I know :P).
+See [Components](#components) for more details.
+- Changed all `component().foo()` input configuration methods to `component().inputFoo()`.
+Previously it was only overlapping methods!
+See [Components](#components) for more details.
+- Changed `FormeComponent` now extends from `FormeContainer` so we treat a component to be a container of inputs.
+- Added `FormeBase.container` and `FormeBase.parent` properties for retrieving relation info for forme objects.

 ## Breaking changes in version 2.8.0
 - Added `form.component()`, `page.component()`, `form.compose()`, `page.compose()` and `FormeDriver.compose()`.
 See [Components](#components) for more details
 - Changed `form.page()` so it can only be called from inactive form. previously you could add pages to a form that had already started.
 It might have worked, but it more then likely would have fallen over!